hazelkd/CSCI5801-Agile/README.md

 developed.
 I believe that this is a skill I really strengtened while working on this project.
 Additionally, this
 was a project heavily focused on teamwork, which allowed me to build my leadership and collabortation skills.
 In the end, we produced a system that worked, and were proud of what we accomplished.

+Throughout the project we made a system design document to illustrate our whole process, which is in the SDD folder,
+labeled "SDD_Team6".